Emil Paleček: Career

 Paleček had a specific interest in the fact that most proteins contain sugar, as he believed that analysis of this could lead to better diagnosis of health and illnesses.
 In particular, he believed that testing glycoproteins could detect early-stage cancer.

 In 1959, Paleček received a PhD in biochemistry from Masaryk University in Brno, Czechoslovakia (now in the Czech Republic).
 During the 1960s, Paleček worked at the Biophysical Institute of the Academy of Sciences in Brno.
 His first work there was investigating DNA damage caused by radiation.
 Paleček later worked with the Masaryk Memorial Cancer Institute, part of Masaryk University.

 In 1960, Paleček discovered that nucleic acids could be analysed through electrochemical research, which allowed him to explore how DNA can be used to diagnose genetic diseases.
 His discovery contradicted previous assumptions from the 1950s that DNA molecules were too large to be analysed by electrochemical research.
 It took the scientific world 30 years to understand the importance of his findings, although the method began to be commonly used in the 1990s.
 In the 1960s, Paleček spent a year doing research at Harvard University in the United States.
 Paleček was allowed to travel to the United States as he was not a member of the Communist Party of Czechoslovakia.
 In his last month at Harvard University, Paleček's experiments were demonstrated.
 They were later cited in many biophysics and molecular biology textbooks.
 During his life, Paleček authored over 300 scientific works, making him one of the most respected scientists in the Czech Republic.

 In 1989, Paleček became a member of the Czechoslovak Academy of Sciences.
 From 1993 to 1997, he was a member of the Czech Academy of Sciences.
 In 1994, Paleček was one of the founding members of the Learned Society of the Czech Republic.
 In 2003, Paleček was the speaker for one of the Mendel Lectures.
-In 2009, the Emil Paleček award, was setup by the President of the Czech Academy of Sciences.
+In 2009, the Emil Paleček award, was set up by the President of the Czech Academy of Sciences.

 Paleček was still working on the Saturday before his death.